Predict360 Cyber Security Management

 The rise of eCommerce and our dependency on information technology to conduct business means that every business now takes cyber security seriously.
 Yet, the cyber security threat keeps growing, and the number of businesses attacked also goes up every year.
-Why does this happen?
-Why are businesses vulnerable to these attacks, and what strategies can be used to eliminate these vulnerabilities?
-Let’s look at why the cyber security management landscape is so different for businesses.

 Businesses Have Very Different Cyber Security Needs

 Managing cyber security for individuals is very easy.
 Most of us have anti-virus applications installed on our computers which is more than enough to protect us against viruses and other types of attacks.
 This is a major reason many small businesses do not take cyber security as seriously as they should.
 They assume that keeping a business safe is similar to keeping a personal computer safe.
 A cursory look at the cyber attacks that businesses have suffered through will show that the reality is quite different.
 Businesses aren’t hurt or hacked through viruses – what they face is much more sophisticated

 The biggest different between normal cyber security measures and cyber security management for businesses is that businesses are targeted by hackers.
 These hackers earn money by hacking networks, encrypting data, and then demanding a ransom to handover access to the business.
 This can cripple businesses – imagine having to run your business without access to any electronic files – and many businesses end up making the ransom payment through Bitcoin or other untraceable crypto currencies.

 This is the key thing to understand – anti-virus applications and firewalls are excellent at blocking the viruses that are spreading throughout the internet.
 They are not as helpful when dealing with a targeted cyber-attack that aims to cripple the business.